 THE RISE AND FALL OF OGRE CARDBOARD FACTORY

 The oldest industrial enterprise in the Ogre area was a cardboard factory, established in 1897.
-In connection with this production facility, in Ogre in the 20th century 70. century, a residential area was built, which the city residents call Kartonfabrika or colloquially Kartonka.
-Every Ogre resident knows which part of the city is being referred […]
+In connection with this production facility, in the 1970s, a residential area was built in Ogre, which residents call Kartonfabrika, or colloquially Kartonka.
+Every resident of Ogre knows which part of the city is meant.
+But can the same be […]

 The oldest industrial enterprise in the Ogre area was a cardboard factory, established in 1897.
-In connection with this production facility, in Ogre in the 20th century 70. century, a residential area was built, which the city residents call Kartonfabrika or colloquially Kartonka.
-Every Ogre resident knows which part of the city is being referred to.
-Can the same be said about the cardboard produced in Ogre?
+In connection with this production facility, in the 1970s, a residential area was built in Ogre, which residents call Kartonfabrika, or colloquially Kartonka.
+Every resident of Ogre knows which part of the city is meant.
+But can the same be said about the cardboard produced in Ogre?
 And does everyone know where it was used?

 BEGINNINGS

-Archival documents state that in January 1897, the Governor of Vidzeme issued a permit to E. K. Dragengauer, owner of Gešeļi Mill on Sprēstiņi Manor in Riga District, to open a paper-cardboard factory in the former watermills.
-They were leased to Cēzars Geišenfelds, who quickly set up a factory where he began producing cardboard from rags and paper scraps.
-Two 140-horsepower turbines were installed as water engines, and two cardboard machines, a rag shredder, a hydraulic press, two boiling vats, and a steam boiler were used.
+Archival documents state that in January 1897, the Governor of Vidzeme granted permission to E. K. Dragengauer, owner of Gešeļi Mill on Sprēstiņi Manor in Riga District, to open a paper and cardboard factory in the former watermills.
+They were leased to Cēzars Geišenfelds, who quickly established production, manufacturing cardboard from rags and paper scraps.
+Two 140-horsepower turbines were installed as water engines.
+The factory operated two cardboard machines, a rag shredder, a hydraulic press, two boiling vats, and a steam boiler.

-In 1906, a decision was made to reconstruct the factory to start producing cardboard from wood.
-The reconstruction took place in 1907–1908, and machines for wood pulp and cardboard production were installed.
+In 1906, a decision was taken to reconstruct the factory in order to begin producing cardboard from wood.
+The reconstruction took place in 1907–1908, and machinery for wood pulp and cardboard production was installed.

-In 1908, a new steam boiler was installed in place of the old one, as well as one “Francis” turbine with 170 horsepower.
-With two water engines operating, 19,000 poods of rag grey cardboard and 900 poods of wood white cardboard were produced, totaling 34 thousand rubles.
+In 1908, the old steam boiler was replaced, and a 170-horsepower Francis turbine was installed.
+With two water engines in operation, the factory produced 19,000 poods of rag-based grey cardboard and 900 poods of white wood-based cardboard, with a total value of 34,000 roubles.
 The factory employed 38 people – 27 men and 11 women.
-Production volume increased each year – in 1910, products worth 43,500 rubles were already produced, and the factory employed about 50 workers.
+Production increased each year: in 1910, output was worth 43,500 roubles, and about 50 workers were employed.

 FACTORY ACQUISITION

-In 1938, a publication appeared about dirty oily water in swimming areas, as well as soot particles from the cardboard factory disturbing vacationers.
+In 1938, a publication appeared reporting dirty, oily water in swimming areas, as well as soot particles from the cardboard factory disturbing vacationers.

-The factory was nationalized on July 27, 1940, and its name “Gūtmanis Himmelhochs Heirs Ogre Wood Grinding Mill and Cardboard Factory” was changed to Ogre Cardboard Factory.
+The factory was nationalised on July 27, 1940, and its name – ‘Gūtmanis Himmelhochs Heirs Ogre Wood Grinding Mill and Cardboard Factory’ – was changed to Ogre Cardboard Factory.

-In 1949, a decision was made to reduce the land owned by the factory and transfer 29.6 hectares to the city of Ogre, where construction began in later years, and this part of the city gradually took on its current appearance.
-Decisions were made to liquidate auxiliary farms, and residents living on the expropriated land had to surrender their livestock to the slaughterhouse.
+In 1949, a decision was made to reduce the land owned by the factory and transfer 29.6 hectares to the city of Ogre.
+Construction began there in subsequent years, and this part of the city gradually acquired its present appearance.
+Decisions were also taken to liquidate auxiliary farms, and residents living on the expropriated land were required to surrender their livestock for slaughter.

-1949.
-July 1, In April, the factory began producing cardboard suitcases and other new products.
+On July 1, 1949, the factory began producing cardboard suitcases and other new products.
 The plant operated in three shifts.

-In 1958, Ogre experienced a historically significant moment when the construction of the dam across the river was completed.
+In 1958, a historically significant event for Ogre took place – the construction of the dam across the river was completed.

 CHILDHOOD MEMORIES OF OGRE RESIDENT JĀNIS KUŠĶIS